 MCM(s) ВМР Stormwater Activity Description/Comments 1 Public Events Host at least two events such as Earth Day Celebration or Arbor Day.
 Events are typically held at each campus during the spring to celebrate Earth Day or at other times of the year to provide opportunities for students and faculty to give back to the community through public service.
-In 2024, TCCD will be hosting an Arbor Day Celebration at Southeast Campus, and possibly an Earth Day event at a different campus as well.
-TCCD's Office of Environmental Management will participate in this event, offering information regarding its stormwater management program.
-1 Stormwater Educational Materials Educational messages displayed on digital signs and/or available for viewing on the TCCD Stormwater web site.
+In 2025, TCCD will be hosting an Arbor Day Celebration at the Southeast Campus and an Earth Day event at the Northwest campus.
+TCCD's Office of Environmental Management will participate in this event, offering information regarding its stormwater management program and how the community can reduce their impact to stormwater, particularly concerning bacteria.
+1 Stormwater Educational Materials Educational messages displayed on digital signs and/or available for viewing on the TCCD Stormwater website.
 A new educational message will be rotated onto digital signage and/or on the TCCD stormwater web page every quarter.
-1&2 Hotline and Web Page Stormwater information exchange The long-established stormwater hotline will be displayed as well as a form available on the TCCD stormwater web page.
+1 & 2 Hotline and Web Page Stormwater information exchange The long-established stormwater hotline will be displayed as well as a form available on the TCCD stormwater web page.
 The hotline and form are intended to gather information related to pollution from the campus occupants.
-The Public Notice regarding the TCCD SWMP and this annual report, will be posted for information and input.
+The NOI regarding the TCCD SWMP and this annual report, will be posted for information within 30 days of submission.
 2 Storm Sewer Maps Review and Update The storm sewer maps will be reviewed and updated, if needed.
 2 Dry Weather Screen Visual observation of outfalls during dry weather.
 Outfalls will be visually inspected each quarter to determine if illicit discharges are occurring.

-2, 3 & 5 Training Initial and recurrent training Field staff will be trained on spill response and on identifying and investigating illicit discharges.
-Training on BMPs and GHMs will be provided through information exchanged quarterly during target area inspections.
-Staff whose duties are related to implementing construction stormwater program will be trained on their responsibilities.
+MCM(s) ВМР Stormwater Activity Description/Comments 2, 3 & 5 Training Initial and recurrent training Field staff will be trained regarding spill response and identification and investigation of illicit discharges.
+Training with regard to BMPs and GHMs will be provided through information exchanged during quarterly target area inspections.
+Staff whose duties are related to implementing the construction stormwater program will be trained on their responsibilities.
+Spill prevention countermeasure and control annual training will be conducted for those with direct responsibilities in oil spill prevention.
 5 Pollution Prevention Target Area Inspections TCCD will continue its quarterly target area inspection program to identify potential pollutants and to continue improving performance in BMP and GHM implementation.
 5 Water Conservation Automated irrigation systems Automated systems that utilize daily weather information will be utilized at each campus.
 This will allow irrigation to vary depending on temperature, wind, and rainfall.